KeshavSM10/API_Security/README.md

 # 🔐 API_Security – Monetized & Secure API Gateway using Spring Boot

 A scalable, production-ready backend system built with **Java 21**, **Spring Boot**, and **Spring Security**.
 It integrates robust API security with monetization logic (Free, Basic, Premium plans), JWT authentication, PostgreSQL storage, and traffic protection via **Bucket4j** rate limiting.
 Load balancing is handled using **NGINX** for smooth and reliable performance.
+This can be used as source for developemnt of secure APIs.
+Needs inclusion of API of desired Payment service like **Stripe**, **Paypal** etc.

 ---